It's My Life (Cezar song): Music video and promotion

 An accompanying music video for "It's My Life" was uploaded to Cezar's official YouTube channel on 1 May 2013, and was also exclusively premiered on the same date on TVR's Telejurnal segment.
 It was filmed by Cristian Faur in Romania at the Mamaia resort, Cliceni aerodrome, city Ploiești and on the A2 motorway.
 Production was handled by Artside, Cat Music and Radu Hantig, while director of photography Alexandru Prepeliţă and make-up artist Ruxandra Mihaia Caranfil were also hired.
 Magdalena Ciubotariu and Vlad Tofan were credited for screenplay and direction.
 The clip's "full of adrenaline" plot presents Cezar parasailing, driving a Mercedes SL350 and parachuting, as well as showing up with model Sarah Ioana Mircea.
 Regarding the music video, he explained that it was "designed as a 'statement' video, it implies a clear message: 'It's My Life – it's my life, I live it the way I feel!'"

 To further promote the song, Cezar embarked on a tour in Netherlands, the United Kingdom and Belgium.
 In 2017, Macedonian singer Tijana Dapčević sang "It's My Life" and impersonated Cezar on Tvoje lice zvuči poznato, the Serbian version of interactive reality television franchise series Your Face Sounds Familiar.
-On the Romanan version of the aforementioned series, Te cunosc de undeva!, Romanian recording artist Florin Ristei performed the song in 2014.
+On the Romanian version of the aforementioned series, Te cunosc de undeva!, Romanian recording artist Florin Ristei performed the song in 2014.